vantage-sh/docs.vantage.sh/docs/kubernetes.md

 ## Kubernetes Integration Methods

 :::tip
-Vantage recommends integrating with the [Vantage Kubernetes agent](/kubernetes_agent) to utilize the most granular reporting features and the cost-efficiency metrics.
+Vantage recommends integrating with the [Vantage Kubernetes agent](/kubernetes_agent) to leverage the most granular reporting features and the cost-efficiency metrics.
 :::

 ### Vantage Kubernetes Agent